WHISTLEBLOWER PROTECTION POLICY

 Canopy Growth Corporation and its subsidiaries, including, without limitation, Bedrocan Canada Inc., Tweed Inc. and Tweed Farms Inc. (“Canopy”) pride themselves on being good corporate citizens and are committed to complying with all applicable requirements concerning corporate accounting practices, accounting controls and auditing practices, and with its Code of Business Conduct and Ethics (“Code”), which requires the observation of high standards of business practices and personal ethics by Canopy’s employees, officers and directors (“Employees”).

 Canopy is committed to providing a work environment where Employees are dedicated to working with integrity and supporting ethical behavior.

-Canopy provides a confidential and anonymous avenue for Employees that have concerns about illegal activities or other wrongdoing to come forward and disclose to their immediate supervisor, Human Resources or to the General Counsel the wrongdoing without fear of reprisal.
+Canopy provides a confidential and anonymous avenue for Employees that have concerns about illegal activities or other Wrongdoing (as defined below) to come forward and disclose to their immediate supervisor, Human Resources or to the General Counsel the Wrongdoing without fear of reprisal.
 This could include the improper use of funds, assets or resources.

 Canopy will also ensure that Employees will be treated fairly and appropriately throughout an investigation and will ensure that the Company has a whistleblower process which favors transparency and accountability.

 Accordingly, it is the Company policy to ensure that when an Employee has reasonable grounds to believe that another Employee has committed or is about to commit a financial or other Wrongdoing:

 a. the Employee discloses this information through a safe and clearly defined process;

 b. the matter will be reviewed and, if warranted, investigated by Human Resources or the General Counsel;

 c. the Employee will be protected from Reprisals;

 d. the Subject will be provided an opportunity to respond to the allegations;